Suzuki seeks divorce from Volkswagen over Fiat spat

 STALLED PARTNERSHIP

+After agreeing to cooperation in 2009, VW and Suzuki have no joint projects and relations have headed south.
+Suzuki in July insisted there was a "need to return to the starting point, including the ownership ratio."

+Suzuki objected to VW classifying it as an associate in its annual report, saying it could "significantly influence financial and operating policy decisions."

-Suzuki's deal with VW is not the first time the Japanese carmaker has tied itself to one of the big global automakers.
+The deal with Volkswagen is not the first time the Japanese carmaker has tied itself to one of the big global automakers.

 In 1998, Suzuki entered into a strategic partnership with General Motors (GM.N), which took a 17.4 percent stake in the Japanese firm.